-Two options were given for French in the PNEU programmes: one, a Primary French Course with grammar and exercises, and two, noted as “better”, a Course of French using the Oral Method.
+Two options were given for French in the PNEU programmes: one, a Primary French Course with grammar and exercises, and the second, noted as “better”, a Course of French using the Oral Method.

 Cherrydale Press has several options based on the Gouin method, which is what Charlotte Mason recommended.
 It is pure Gouin series, no games or songs or other things to make it more interesting to children.